rimworld-frontierdevelopment/Shields/README.md

 - Dubs Bad Hygiene: Cool shields with air-con pipes
 - SRTS-Expanded ships can land and leave from shields
 - AvoidFriendlyFire: Pawns will treat active shields providing cover
+- Z-Levels: Shields will be projected on all above ground levels

 ## Contributions